The Best Museums to Visit in Basel blog post was first published on Culture Tourist on 13 August 2021 and updated on 1 March 2024.

 The Swiss Cultural Capital of Basel is home to around forty museums.
 The oldest public art collection in the world and the largest museum in Switzerland are among them.
 Basel has a long tradition of art collecting, as well.
 Its museums host art, history, natural history, scientific, cultural and many other collections.
 To help you decide which museum to visit in Basel, here is the Culture Tourist’s guide to the best museums to visit in Basel, packed with all the helpful info to know before your visit.

-A Guide to Museums in Basel
+Best museums to visit in Basel

-Why there are so many museums in Basel?
+Why are there so many museums in Basel?